Was die Tendenz des optisch sehr guten Kiron 28/2,8 zu verölten Blendenlamellen angeht, habe ich dieses hier im Netz gefunden:

 The iris in the 28 quit working when the lens was about two years old.
 Kiron fixed it under warranty, no questions asked.
 By the late 80s it quit again, out of warranty!
 I put it away and bought a used Canon 28/3.5.
 I really liked the Kiron 28 and wanted it working again so off to the repair shop it went.
 A few weeks later I picked up the lens and resumed taking pictures.
 The iris quit again, immediately!!
 Well everyone has a bad day once in a while.
 The shop made good on it, no questions asked and it hasn't failed since.

 About a year ago I bought another Kiron 28/2 at a very reasonable price.
 It came from an owner who has purchased three of them on the used market and had iris issues with each!
+I figured I could get it working without too much trouble.
+I was half right!
+I picked up two junkyard Kiron 28s to experiment on.

 The Kiron iris unit is made like a sandwich.
 A two piece shell envelops the actuator disk and 6 aperture leaves.
 It is almost totally enclosed.
 Solvent that gets in does not run or blow out readily.
 Flood cleaning the assembled unit calls for a very diligent and careful blowing out or a fast evaporating solvent.
 The first time I tried cleaning one, it stopped working the next day!